frohro/6302view/docs.md

 ### GUI

-The blank GUI page looks like this:
+The GUI is located at `gui/gui.html`.
+The page initially looks like this:

 ![(image of blank gui)](https://i.imgur.com/TJKfr3J.png)